Michail Stasinopoulos

-Michail Stasinopoulos (Μιχαήλ Στασινόπουλος; 27 July 1903 – 31 October 2002) was a Greek jurist and politician who served as President of Greece from 18 December 1974 to 19 July 1975.
+Michail Stasinopoulos (Μιχαήλ Στασινόπουλος; 27 July 1903 – 31 October 2002) was a Greek jurist and politician who served as the President of Greece from 18 December 1974 to 19 July 1975.
 A member of New Democracy, he was the first officeholder under the Third Hellenic Republic.

 Biography

 He studied law at the National and Kapodistrian University of Athens and was awarded a Ph.D. in law in 1934.
 In 1937 he was appointed associate professor of Administrative Law at Athens University and in 1943 became a professor at the Panteion University, where he served as rector from 1951 to 1958.

 From 1951 to 1953, he was President of the Hellenic Broadcasting Corporation.
 In 1952 he served as caretaker Minister to the Prime Minister's Office and Labour Minister in the caretaker government of Dimitrios Kiousopoulos and in 1958 he was Minister for the Presidency in the caretaker government of Konstantinos Georgakopoulos.
-In 1929, he was accepted into the Council of State, having come first in the entrance examination, and served as President of this body between 1966 and 1969.
+In 1959, he was accepted into the Council of State, having come first in the entrance examination, and served as President of this body between 1966 and 1969.

 In the 1974 Greek legislative election, Stasinopoulos became a Member of Parliament in the nationwide ticket of the New Democracy party.
 When a referendum (8 December 1974) established Greece as a Republic, Stasinopoulos was elected as President of the Republic by a majority in the Hellenic Parliament.
 He served as Head of State from 18 December 1974 until 19 July 1975, that is, until the finalization of the new political institutions by the revisionary national assembly through the promulgation of the new Constitution of Greece.
 Michail Stasinopoulos died on 31 October 2002, aged 99.